-Water flows through 1,340' of buried 4" PVC penstock to the generator house.
+Water flows through a buried 4" PVC penstock along a 12' wide x 1321.56' long right of way to the generator house.
 A 4" isolation valve connects to the water inlet and needle flow control nozzle of the Canyon Hydro Pelton turbine and Marathon Magnaplus generator (The old Pelton wheel and generator were removed in 2015 and replaced with the new, high efficiency micro-hydro system just described.
 All work took place inside the Generator House).
 Turbine discharge water is returned to McCorkle Creek through an 18" corrugated tailrace.
 The nameplate capacity of the generator is 8 kW and for the Canyon Hydro turbine 5 kW.
 Actual operating capacity of the unit is approximately 1-5 kW.